brandonRivera03/C--/README.md

 I was trying to add an increment operator, so you could call Increment ('variable) by (10) or something, but it wasn't working.
 Maybe someone else can try that.

+#04/29/2016
+Ok so normal assignments are done by first identifying the object Variable, which takes in a symbol (uses notation like: 'x) and then calls Assignment class on (s).
+The assignment class has an s and expects a value v, v being a string, an int, a double, or a function.
+It uses the keywords "is" or "equals" to allow the next step.
+The assignment class calls class Assign, which requires a line number as well as a function, that function in this case binds the symbol and value onto the bindings hashmap.
+So in order: Create a variable symbol, give it a value with type (int, double, string, or function that returns type any, which is all of the above), and then bind it to the hashmap of the particular scope.

+To implement increment, I tried to add in an alternative to assignment.
+It would start with an object Increment, which given a symbol would call a variation of the Assignment class, which would use a keyword "by" instead of "is" or "equals".
+Then I would try to get the value already stored by symbol and increment it by the new value.
+So it would be like:
+Increment ('number) by (1).
+Unfortunately Scala throws an error saying that the symbol doesn't exist on the hashmap, even if it was clearly instatiated earlier.
+So the challenge is trying to get the value stored earlier now and solving why it doesn't seem to be on the hashmap.

+As for lists, you would need to add a type List in addition to the types Any and Anyval, etc that are already there.
+Ideally you would use a different assignment object once again: so instead of Variable, you would make an object List, which calls some other modified Assignment class and uses its own keywords, etc.
 ------------------------------------------------
 Make it more easier for a programmer to type/ program Adding "Syntactic sugar"